OSULUG/book-club/README.rst

     yourdomain.bla/
         bookclub/
-            book-club.yml
+            book-club.rst
             style.css
             template.jinja

 `bookclub` is however you want to call `yourdomain.ext/bookclub/`.

-For an exmample of book-club.yml, template.jinja, and style.css check out the ones in this repo.
+For an exmample of book-club.rst, template.jinja, and style.css check out the ones in this repo.